Baz07/urlShort/README.md

 ## Project Architecture:
 - As per above mentioned requirements, I have created 2 independent services for requirement point 1 and point 2.
-- TinyURLapp Folder contains the Django App for Requirement 1
+- "tinyURLapp" Folder contains the Django App for Requirement 1
-- CustomURLapp Folder contains the Django App for Requirement 2
+- "customURLapp" Folder contains the Django App for Requirement 2
-- Advantage:
-1. Individual App Reusability for other projects
-2. Less complex debugging and Testing
-3. Flexible and Scalable (Each application can be scaled independently)
+- Advantage of creating 2 independent applications as opposed to creating 1 single application:
+1. You can use each application in any other project [Code Reusability achieved]
+2. Testing Application Code, Generate Code Coverage and Debug Code Issues is way less complex than performing all mentioned tasks in a single application
+3. Consistent, High Fault Tolerant and Scalable Design [Even if one application/service goes down, you can still use other service without any issue]

 ## Tech Stack
 1. Python/Django
 2. PostgreSQL Database (AWS RDS Instance)
 3. HTML/Bootstrap
+4. AWS S3 bucket (For Static File Storage) --> In Progress

 ## How to use the project code?
 (Please make sure to install all dependencies from requirements.txt file before executing the project)